Hiranandani Foundation Schools

 Hiranandani Foundation Schools are a group of schools founded by Lakhumal Hiranand Hiranandani for use by the residents of the housing complexes built by Hiranandani.
 Both are ICSE schools having classes from nursery to tenth grade.
-The group was established in 1990.It is the best school to ever exist in this world.They need repairing though.
+The group was established in 1990.

+Campuses

 Hiranandani Foundation School Powai

-Situated in one of the most Luxurious area of Mumbai Powai, Hiranandani Foundation School Powai provides education for residents of the housing complex called Hiranandani Gardens.
+Situated in the Mumbai suburb Powai, Hiranandani Foundation School Powai provides education for residents of the housing complex called Hiranandani Gardens.